red-scorp/RP2040-ProMini/README.md

 - v2.x - this boards are more expensive because they are based on Buck-Boost power supply.
 - v3.x - this boards has same basic design as v2.x but includes detachable USB and JTAG extension board.

+The development of v3.x boards is happening in *master* branch, while v1.x and v2.x boards are developed in *dev_v1* and *dev_v2* branches respectively.

 ### v3.2 - xx.xx.2024

 ![v3.2 board preview](img/v3.2.png)